simov/slugify/README.md

   lower: false,      // convert to lower case, defaults to `false`
   strict: false,     // strip special characters except replacement, defaults to `false`
-  locale: 'vi'       // language code of the locale to use })
+  locale: 'vi'       // language code of the locale to use
+  trim: false        // remove separator at start and at the end, defaults to `false` })
 ```